roguepikachu/kyklos/docs/user/CONCEPTS.md

 The window does NOT match Saturday 22:00 (that would need `days: [Sat]`).

-## Effective Replicas
+## Effective Replicas (Current Desired State)

-The effective replica count is the number of replicas Kyklos wants your deployment to have right now.
+The **effectiveReplicas** field in status shows the number of replicas Kyklos has computed as correct for right now, based on current time and window matching.
+This is the replica count Kyklos will write to the target deployment.

+**Terminology clarification:**
+- `windows[].replicas` - Configured in spec, what you want during each window
+- `defaultReplicas` - Configured in spec, what you want when no windows match
+- `effectiveReplicas` - Computed in status, what controller wants RIGHT NOW
+- `targetObservedReplicas` - Observed in status, what the deployment actually has

 ### Computation Flow